ceramicstudio/js-composedb/website/docs/api/commands/cli.document.md

   CONTENT                  new contents of the model instance encoded as JSON

 OPTIONS
-  -k, --did-private-key    DID Private Key
-  -c, --ceramic-url        Ceramic API URL
+  -k, --did-private-key    DID Private Key (you can generate a fresh private key using composedb did:generate-private-key) -c, --ceramic-url        Ceramic API URL
 ```

 ### `composedb document:content`

-load and display the contents of a document with a given ID
+Load and display the contents of a document with a given ID

+You can use this command to manually check the contents of a given document, but in your DApp you will use [ComposeDB GraphQL Queries](../../../docs/guides/interacting/queries.md)

 ```
 USAGE